ocalderin/capitole-tests/README.md

 # Automated Web Tests

 #### **Overview:**
 The purpose of this project is to create a solution that executes the automated web tests requested in the technical test.
+It was developed using Java, Maven, Selenium, and Docker.
+The architecture of the solution follows what is defined by the Page Objects Model design pattern, one of the most used design patterns when developing an automated tests framework.
+Also, Cucumber was used to create the test cases following the Behavior Driven Development testing approach.

 #### **Technologies Used:**
 * Maven: Project management and build tool.
 * Java: Programming language used for test automation.
 * Selenium WebDriver: Web UI testing framework.
 * Docker: Tool used to build, share, and run container applications.
+* Cucumber: Tool that supports Behavior Driven Development

 #### **Prerequisites:**
 Ensure the following tools are installed on your machine: